M-Media-Group/mmedia-rpi3-python-scripts/README.md

 Add it to CRON with `crontab -e`.
 Use `@reboot` for automated check-ins on boot.

-To **get an InstaPy report**, `cd` into a logs directory containing followerNum.txt and followingNum.txt and then running `m-insta-report` in the CLI.
+To **get an InstaPy report**, run `m-insta-report` in the CLI.
+The program will automatically use your default workspace path to get log data from the database.

 ## Config
 On the first run of any of the above you'll be prompted with questions to fill in the following settings:
 ```
 client:
   email:
+  instapy_id: 1
 device:
   id:
 email: